Warranty Insurance

 Search for a Company to begin a Claim

-When an item is sold, it always comes with what is known as an implied warranty.
+When an item is sold, it always comes with what is known as an hinted warranty.
 This is because the seller suggests that the item is sold as described, in good condition and is suitable for what it was sold for.
 This can give consumers rights over companies even when there was no written warranty.

 When it comes to other products, written warranties or guarantees are often provided.
 The policies will generally be provided by the manufacturer or supplier.
 Sometimes the warranty can be treated as insurance and will be underwritten and regulated as such.